jundalisay/spblist/content/en/material/principles/part-2/chapter-03e.md

 ---
-heading: "Chapter 3d"
+heading: "Chapter 3e"
-title: "Material Gravity: Gravitational Constant"
+title: "The Gravitational Constant"
 date: 2024-12-11
-weight: 30
+weight: 17
 image: /graphics/physics/spacetime.jpg
 description: "Newton's Universal Law is based on the idea that the force of gravity comes from matter"
 writer: